-His trip abroad hit some bumps in the road, but nothing of any consequence that's going to become an issue in a campaign that is totally fixated on Obama's recession-teetering economy.
+His mid-election trip abroad hit some bumps in the road but nothing of any consequence that's going to become an issue in a campaign year that is totally fixated on Obama's recession-teetering economy.

 While Romney was gone, the nation's barely breathing economic growth rate slowed to virtually comatose levels -- 1.5 percent in the second quarter with bleaker forecasts for the next three months in the 1 percent range.

-While the nightly network news shows devote their airtime to the occasional irrelevant gaffe, voters were worried about more important things -- like finding jobs or holding on to the ones they have amid talk of impending layoffs and declining incomes.
+While the nightly network news shows devote their air time to the occasional gaffe or irrelevant stories about the ups and downs of the marathon race, voters were worried about more important things: finding a full-time job, talk of impending layoffs by year's end, struggling with declining incomes.

 This week, the Gallup Poll released a revealing survey of which issues concern Americans the most.
 Incredibly, none of them draw much attention on the nightly news or from Obama's campaign.

-What are the issues at the bottom of the voters' priority list?
-Global climate change and raising taxes on wealthier Americans -- the two issues that the network news shows and Obama's campaign spend a lot of time talking about.
+What are the issues at the bottom of the voters' list of that elicited their least support?
+Global climate change and raising taxes on wealthier Americans.
+The two issues that the network news shows and Obama's campaign spend a lot of time talking about.

-The American people must shake their heads in dismay at the often-nebulous network news menu that is dished up each night -- carefully avoiding any issues that might make Obama look bad.
+But the American people know better and must shake their heads in dismay at the often nebulous network news menu that is dished up each night -- carefully avoiding any issues that might make Obama look bad.

 This means strengthening his campaign -- now in a dead heat with Obama -- in several strategic areas that remain weak.
 Among them:

--- He hasn't effectively told the story of his job-creating business investment career, which gave him the skills that are needed now more than ever in an economy where jobs are severely in short supply.
+-- He hasn't effectively told the story of his job-creating business investment career, giving him the skills that are needed now more than ever in an economy where jobs are severely in short-supply.

 -- He needs to talk to the American people directly in TV ads where he looks into the camera and tells voters how he can pull us out of this recession and set the country on the road to full recovery.

-Americans know a phony when they see one, and they can identify an untested, inexperienced politician who has never run so much as a lemonade stand, let alone a big job-creating behemoth.
+Americans know a phony when they see one and the difference between an untested, inexperienced politician who has never run even a lemonade stand, let alone a big job-creating behemoth as Romney has.

--- Romney especially needs to devote more of his campaign ads to the task of simply explaining his agenda for growth and jobs.
-Chief among his plans:
+-- He especially needs to devote more of his campaign ads to the task of simply explaining his agenda for growth and jobs.
+Chief of among his plans:

 1. Cleansing the federal income tax code of loopholes and corporate welfare, and permanently lowering the rates to boost investment, business expansion and confidence in the future.

-2. Breaking down barriers to full energy independence by encouraging more drilling for oil and gas in areas the Obama administration has put off-limits, thus boosting oil supplies and lowering gas prices.
-Approving the Canadian oil pipeline to the Gulf will create 20,000 new jobs.
+2. Breaking down barriers to full energy independence, by encouraging more drilling for oil and gas in areas the Obama administration has put off limits.
+Thus, boosting oil supplies and lowering gas prices.
+Approving the Canadian oil pipeline to the Gulf which will create 20,000 new jobs.

-4. Apply the brakes to the out-of-control spending that has driven us to the brink of insolvency, sapping the productive vitality of our economy and wasting hundreds of billions of tax dollars that need to be retained in the private sector for job-creating expansion.
+4. Apply the brakes to out-of-control spending that has driven us to the brink of insolvency, sapping the productive vitality of our economy, and wasting hundreds of billions of tax dollars that need to be retained in the private sector for job-creating expansion.

 Romney has spent his life in preparation for the huge leadership tasks that await him to unleash the full power and creative energies of a free economy.
 Now he needs to convince the American people he can lead us out of the jobless, poverty-stricken nightmare of the past four years.